flaport/photontorch/torch_ext/readme.md

 ## [Autograd](autograd) Extensions
   * `block_diag`: a differentiable implementation of a block diagonal matrix
-  * `batch_block_diag`: a differentiable implementation of a block diagonal matrix performed over a batch of matrices.
-  * `lfilter`: a differentiable equivalent of scipy's lfilter

 ## [Neural Network](nn) Extensions
   * `[Buffer](nn.Buffer)`: A special kind of tensor that automatically will